marissaethompson/2023_08_socedu_seg_exp/README.md

 Instructions:

-Executing the master script (_MASTER.do) will run the analysis and generate all figures and tables.
+Executing the master script (_MAIN.do) will run the analysis and generate all figures and tables.
 Prior to running the file, users will need to change the global macros at the top of the Master script.
 Details on each of the file inputs and outputs can be found below.